vaadin/base-starter-angular/README.md

 ### Install all dependencies

-Run `bower install` to install all the necessary dependencies.
+Run `npm install` to install all the necessary dependencies.
 After this you can run the development server.

 ### Development server